When you imagine a smoker, I bet you picture a traditional horizontal drum design.

 The benefit of the Smokey Mountain is that it’s simple to use, incredibly well built, and comes in three sizes, to suit your space requirements.

 Charcoal water smokers, like the Bullet, are split into three sections.
-The fuel pan in the bottom provides the heat and smoke using charcoal and wood chunks.
+The fuel pan in the bottom provides heat and smoke using charcoal and wood chunks.

 The central smoke chamber contains food being smoked and the water pan that keeps a stable smoking temperature and adds humidity.